 In Longhorn, each Engine only needs to serve one volume, simplifying the design of the storage controllers.
 Because the failure domain of the controller software is isolated to individual volumes, a controller crash will only impact one volume.

 The Longhorn Engine is simple and lightweight enough so that we can create as many as 100,000 separate engines.
 Kubernetes schedules these separate engines, drawing resources from a shared set of disks and working with Longhorn to form a resilient distributed block storage system.

-Because each volume has its own controller, the controller and replica containers for each volume can also be upgraded without causing a noticeable disruption in IO operations.
+Because each volume has its own controller, the controller and replica instances for each volume can also be upgraded without causing a noticeable disruption in IO operations.

 Longhorn can create a long-running job to orchestrate the upgrade of all live volumes without disrupting the on-going operation of the system.
 To ensure that an upgrade does not cause unforeseen issues, Longhorn can choose to upgrade a small subset of the volumes and roll back to the old version if something goes wrong during the upgrade.